Lez Edmond: Academia

-Edmonds served on the St. John's University (New York City) faculty.
-At St. John's he was a part of the Multicultural Advisory Committee.
-Edmond was the director of the Multicultural and Ethnic Studies at St. John's University.

-He engaged with many basketball players including Ron Artest.
-He expressed disappointment when Artest left early for the NBA.
-He was a professor of the African American Studies and was a proponent of its Black Solidarity Day.
-He was also an avid art collector.
+Edmonds was a faculty member at St. John's University (New York City), where he served on the Multicultural Advisory Committee and directed the Multicultural and Ethnic Studies program.
+He interacted with basketball players, including Ron Artest, expressing his disappointment when Artest left for the NBA before completing his education.
+Edmonds was a professor of African American Studies and actively supported Black Solidarity Day, in addition to being an enthusiastic art collector.

 Personal life

 Edmond died in April 2017.
 He has one known daughter, LezAnne Edmond.